 The full and part-time theatre faculty bring a wide range of professional theatre experience to the classroom, having worked extensively in NYC, Philadelphia, Boston, Atlanta, Seattle and elsewhere on regional; Off-Off Broadway; Off-Broadway; and Broadway productions; as well as in TV and film.
-Faculty members have also worked professionally in Alabama as fight choreographers and stage managers for the AL Shakespeare Festival; actors and designers for City Equity Theatre; directors for Red Mountain Theatre Company; directors and designers for The Dane Theatre company and the Virginia Samford Theatre; and lighting designers and directors for Birmingham Opera.
+Faculty members have also worked professionally in Alabama as fight choreographers and stage managers for the AL Shakespeare Festival; actors and designers for City Equity Theatre; directors and technology consultants for Red Mountain Theatre Company; directors and designers for The Dane Theatre company and the Virginia Samford Theatre; and lighting designers and directors for Birmingham Opera.

 Why Theatre at UM?

-Studying theatre in college also prepares students for a wide variety of professions that require critical thinking skills; creativity; time management; deadline accountability; leadership; and working effectively as part of a team.
+Studying theatre in college prepares students for a wide variety of professions that require critical thinking skills; creativity; time management; deadline accountability; leadership; and working effectively as part of a team.
 In addition to working in the entertainment industry, UM theatre alumni are also working successfully in business; management; banking; retail; real estate; editing; marketing and public relations; and for the Google Corporation, among others.

 Graduates of the UM Theatre program can also pursue high school teaching (certification required for a public school after graduation) or on the university level if interested in attending an M.F.A. or Ph.D. graduate program in theatre.